alentwotime/deckchatbot-monorepo/docs/tasks.md

 - Create a clear separation of concerns between different AI functionalities
 - Document the purpose and responsibilities of each AI component

+[✓] Provide load balancer guidance

+- Analyze current deployment architecture and load balancing needs
+- Document when load balancers are needed vs. when they're not
+- Provide cost-effective alternatives and scaling recommendations
+- Create comprehensive guidance document for deployment decisions

 [ ] Standardize project structure
 `   - Establish consistent naming conventions across directories and files